 In fiscal 2011, the Company announced that delays in two significant orders (the Republic of South Africa and Brazil) would negatively impact fiscal 2011 results and could positively impact fiscal 2012 results.
 Both orders were received in the first quarter of fiscal 2012.
 In November 2011, the Company received an order from the Republic of South Africa for 5 million units of FC2.
-Shipments against that order began immediately.
-In December, 2011, the Company received an order from UNFPA for 20 million units of FC2 for Brazil.
-Shipments against that order are expected to begin late in the second quarter of fiscal 2012 and be completed during the balance of fiscal 2012.
+Shipments against that order began immediately and were completed in the second quarter.
+In February 2012, FHC received an additional order for 1 million units from RSA, which were shipped during the second quarter.
+In December 2011, the Company received an order from UNFPA for 20 million units of FC2 for Brazil.
+The shipments against that order began late in the second quarter of fiscal 2012 and will be completed by the end of fiscal year 2012.

 Revenues.
 Most of the Company's revenues have been derived from sales of the FC female condoms (FC1 and FC2), and are recognized upon shipment of the product to its customers.
 Since fiscal 2008, revenue is also being derived from licensing its intellectual property to its exclusive distributor in India, Hindustan Lifecare Limited ("HLL").
 HLL is authorized to manufacture FC2 at HLL's facility in Kochi, India for sale in India.
 HLL is the Company's exclusive distributor in India and the Company receives a royalty based on the number of units sold by HLL in India.
-Such revenue appears as royalties on the Unaudited Condensed Consolidated Statements of Income for the three months ended December 31, 2011 and 2010, and is recognized in the period in which the sale is made by HLL.
+Such revenue appears as royalties on the Unaudited Condensed Consolidated Statements of Income for the three and six months ended March 31, 2012 and 2011, and is recognized in the period in which the sale is made by HLL.